-Task Details ^ Launch ZENworks Control Center For instructions, see "ZENworks Control Center" on page 17.
-C:X Discover how to run the zman utility The zman utility is a command line interface that lets you perform many of the same tasks as ZENworks Control Center.
+Task Details Description: Folder Launch ZENworks Control Center For instructions, see "ZENworks Control Center" on page 17.
+Description: Registration icon Discover how to run the zman utility The zman utility is a command line interface that lets you perform many of the same tasks as ZENworks Control Center.
 For instructions, see "zman Command Line Utility" on page 19.
-C:X Discover how to run the zac utility The zac utility is a command line interface for the ZENworks Agent.
+Description: Usersource icon Discover how to run the zac utility The zac utility is a command line interface for the ZENworks Agent.
 For instructions, see "zac Command Line Utility" on page 20.